openstreetmap/openstreetmap-website/INSTALL.md

 >> quit
 ```

+## OAuth Consumer Keys

+Three of the built-in applications communicate via the API, and therefore need OAuth consumer keys configured.
+These are:

-## Potlatch 2
+* Potlatch 2

-TODO: do we need similar for iD?
+* iD
+* The website itself (for the Notes functionality)

-To use the Potlatch 2 editor you need to register it as an OAuth application.
+For example, to use the Potlatch 2 editor you need to register it as an OAuth application.

 Do the following:
 * Log into your Rails Port instance - e.g. http://localhost:3000